radrow/ddtrace/EVALUATION.md

 docker run --rm ddmon ./ddmon scenarios/supersimple.conf
 ```

-The output should look more-or-less like
+The output should look (more or less) as follows:

 ```
 Node: ddmon@32063e08d1f7